 Maine Revised Statute §156 allows claimants to collect reduced damages if you are less than 50 percent responsible for the incident that led to the injury.
 A knowledgeable Mann Law lawyer in Bangor could further explain these laws and how they may affect your personal injury claim.

-If you suffered harm because of someone else’s negligent conduct, do not hesitate to assert your legal rights.
-You should not be responsible for bearing the costs of another person’s carelessness.
+If you suffered harm because of someone else’s negligent conduct, assert your legal rights.
+You should not bear the costs of another person’s carelessness.

 Chrissy Mann has over 20 years of litigation experience, and she is respected as a skilled, fair, and compassionate advocate for her clients.
 In 2010 and 2011, she was one of the few lawyers in Maine to be awarded the New England Super Lawyers “Rising Star” in personal injury law.
 In 2012, she was selected to the National Trial Lawyers Top 40 Under 40 list.